Biodegradable vs compostable plastic

-While you could put it in your home compost, it's unlikely to ever break down – your home compost doesn't get as hot as commercially made compost, and you'll likely want to be using your compost before the biodegradable plastic gets anywhere near close to the point it could degrade.
+While you could put it in your home compost, it's unlikely to ever break down.
+Your home compost doesn't get as hot as commercially made compost.
+And you'll probably want to use it before the biodegradable plastic gets anywhere near close to the point it could degrade.

 Other countries are already banning biodegradable products for this very reason.

-Compostable on the other hand means that it should be able to break down relatively quickly.
+Compostable means that it should be able to break down relatively quickly.

-Most compostable items you buy still need to be composted in a commercial facility like ours and will still take some time to break down in your home compost bin.
-If you want to find items you can compost in your home compost bin, then check for 'home compostable' on the packaging.
+Most compostable items you buy still need to be composted in a commercial facility like ours.
+And they'll still take some time to break down in your home compost bin.
+Want to find items you can compost in your home compost bin?
+Check for 'home compostable' on the packaging.

-The advantage is that even if you are buying compostable items and putting them in your rubbish bin, they'll break down in the landfill very quickly due to the heat and gases created by the landfill.
+The advantage is that even if you're buying compostable items and putting them in your rubbish bin, they'll break down quickly in the landfill.
+This is because of the heat and gases created by the landfill.

-If you ever put things in our organic bins or at a Council event you can be assured, they're composted at our Awapuni facility.
+If you ever put things in the organic bins at a Council event you can be assured, they're composted at our Awapuni facility.

 Packaging can be misleading.
 Read the fine print!

 A new trend we're noticing is that producers make half the item environmentally friendly, but another part of the packaging isn't.
-It's a hard topic to navigate, but in Palmy you can be assured that any plastics with a 1, 2 or 5 are recycled.
+It's a hard topic to navigate, but in Palmy you can be certain that we recycle any plastics with a 1, 2 or 5.
 Remember to look out for the word compostable rather than biodegradable.

 The Ministry for the Environment has some great information about this topic.
 Read more here: